 - 2.3.1 The lack of suitable secure accommodation underpins many of the inequalities that may be experienced.
 It often leads to Gypsy/Travellers using public and private land to set up unauthorised encampments which sometimes creates tensions between Gypsy/Travellers and the settled community.
 Establishing new permanent and transit sites can help alleviate some of the problems that Gypsy/Travellers face. - 2.3.2 In order to address this, the Local Development Plan 2017 has identified sites as part of the 25% affordable housing contribution offering opportunities to the north, west and south of the city.
 Grandhome, Newhills, and Loirston are considered most appropriate for on-site provision of smaller transit sites with a net area of approximately 0.5 hectares providing six pitches on each site.
-Provision at the remaining locations will take the form of a commuted sum (equivalent to 15 affordable units) as set out in the Local Development Plan Supplementary Guidance. - 2.3.3 The Council has one permanent Gypsy/Traveller site at Clinterty. £1.8m has been identified through Council funds and £2.775m has been sought through the Scottish Government's capital funding programme for Gypsy/Traveller accommodation to carry out capital works to this site.
-If the funding is approved, the site will be demolished and rebuilt to ensure it meets current and future needs of Gypsy/Travellers.
+Provision at the remaining locations will take the form of a commuted sum (equivalent to 15 affordable units) as set out in the Local Development Plan Supplementary Guidance. - 2.3.3 The Council has one permanent Gypsy/Traveller site at Clinterty. £3,234,630 has been identified through council funds and £3,244,691 will be provided through the Scottish Government's Gypsy/Traveller Accommodation Fund to carry out capital works to this site.
+The site is due to be demolished and rebuilt to ensure it meets current and future needs of Gypsy/Travellers.

-2.4 Rapid Rehousing Transition Plan (RRTP)

-2.4.1 The strategic housing priorities in this SHIP are aligned and consistent with the priorities detailed in the LHS and the Council's RRTP.

-2.4.2 The RRTP is also embedded in the Aberdeen City Health and Social Care Partnership's Housing Contribution Statement which forms part of the Strategic Plan.
+- 2.4 Rapid Rehousing Transition Plan (RRTP) - 2.4.1 The strategic housing priorities in this SHIP are aligned and consistent with the priorities detailed in the LHS and the Council's RRTP. - 2.4.2 The RRTP is also embedded in the Aberdeen City Health and Social Care Partnership's Strategic Plan.

-2.5 Child Poverty Action Plan Report
+2.5 Child Poverty Action Plan